The $318 Billion Market Amazon Could Easily Control

 When you look at what has happened to all traditional retail-related stocks, EPS has gone off a cliff, look at the revenue, astonishing declines across the board.

-Also, most retail stocks are trading close to book value, that really is the only thing that keeping them up.
+Also, most retail stocks are trading close to book value; that really is the only thing that's keeping them up.

-(Chart excludes JCP and Sears; EPS negative for both companies)
+(Chart excludes J.C.
+Penney (NYSE:JCP) and Sears (NASDAQ:SHLD); EPS negative for both companies)

-When you add Amazon's EPS into the picture you can see where they do damage, they appear to just slide in and steal market share.
+When you add Amazon's EPS into the picture, you can see where it does damage; it appears to just slide in and steal market share.
 As Amazon gains, other retailers suffer.
 For me, EPS growth shows that Amazon’s model set out by management is working.

 Carl Icahn can see the inevitable happening with the auto aftermarket industry and appears to have been hedged himself accordingly.